Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 Daytime Snorkeling with Adult Turtles at Akumal Bay

-Akumal Bay (the name means "place of turtles" in Mayan) is famous for daytime snorkeling with adult green sea turtles in their seagrass feeding grounds.
-The bay is a protected area, and you must enter with a licensed guide and a mandatory life vest.
-The guides keep snorkelers from chasing or touching turtles.
+Akumal means "place of turtles" in Mayan.
+The bay is famous for daytime snorkeling with adult green sea turtles in their seagrass feeding grounds.
+Since 2016 the bay has been a protected area with strict rules.
+There are color-coded zones marked by buoys.
+The green zone allows independent snorkeling (with a mandatory environmental fee at the entrance).
+The red zone is the deeper turtle feeding area and you can only enter that with a licensed guide and a vest.

 A Sample 4-Day Family Itinerary